Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Zip-lining

-For skiers and non-skiers, a zip line through the peaks is breathtaking.
-The set-up has several variations – what you can carry, how far you go, how fast you travel.
+For skiers and non-skiers alike, a zip line ride through the peaks is breathtaking.
+The setup has several variations – what you can carry, how far you go, and how fast you travel.
 But the concept is the same – strapped into a harness, the passenger hurtles through the frigid alpine air, high above the pistes.

 Person playing curling on an ice rink